-Exhibit Number Description 2.1 Agreement and Plan of Merger, dated as of June 25, 2006, as amended and restated as of September 18, 2006, between Fidelity National Information Services, Inc. and Fidelity National Financial, Inc. (included in the proxy statement/prospectus which forms a part of this registration statement as Annex A) 2.2 Securities Exchange and Distribution Agreement, dated as of June 25, 2006, as amended and restated as of September 18, 2006, between Fidelity National Financial, Inc. and Fidelity National Title Group, Inc. (included in the proxy statement/prospectus which forms a part of this registration statement as Annex E) 4.1 Form of Specimen Certificate of Common Stock 5.1 Opinion of Todd C. Johnson, Senior Vice President and Secretary, FIS 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm for Certegy, Inc. 23.2 Consent of KPMG LLP, independent registered public accounting firm for FIS 23.3 Consent of KPMG LLP, independent registered public accounting firm for FNF 23.4 Consent of Todd C. Johnson, Senior Vice President and Secretary, FIS (included in Exhibit 5.1) 24.1 Powers of Attorney for FIS (included in the signature page to this registration statement filed July 18, 2006) 99.1 Form of Proxy for FNF 99.2 Form of Letter of Transmittal and related documents 99.3 Consent of Stephens, Inc. 99.4 Consent of Bear Stearns & Co.
-Inc. 99.5 Consent of Richard N. Massey
+Exhibit Number D escription 2.1 Agreement and Plan of Merger, dated as of June 25, 2006 between Fidelity National Information Services, Inc. and Fidelity National Financial, Inc. (included in the proxy statement/prospectus which forms a part of this registration statement as Annex A) 2.2 Securities Exchange and Distribution Agreement, dated as of June 25, 2006 between Fidelity National Financial, Inc. and Fidelity National Title, Inc. (included in the proxy statement/prospectus which forms a part of this registration statement as Annex E) 5.1 Opinion of Todd C. Johnson, Senior Vice President and Secretary, FIS† 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm for Certegy, Inc. 23.2 Consent of KPMG LLP, independent registered public accounting firm for FIS 23.3 Consent of KPMG LLP, independent registered public accounting firm for FNF 23.4 Consent of Todd C. Johnson, Senior Vice President and Secretary, FIS (to be included in Exhibit 5.1) 24.1 Powers of Attorney for FIS (included in the signature page to this registration statement) 99.1 Form of Proxy for FNF† 99.2 Form of Letter of Transmittal and related documents† 99.3 Consent of Stephens, Inc. 99.4 Consent of Bear Stearns & Co.
+Inc.

-\ Filed herewith.
+\ Filed herewith

-\\ Incorporated by reference herein.
+\\ Incorporated by reference herein